trsong/trsong.github.io/_posts/2020-05-01-DailyQuestionsMay.md

 -->

+### May 14, 2019 \[Medium\] Bitwise AND of a Range
+---
+> **Question:** Write a function that returns the bitwise AND of all integers between M and N, inclusive.

 ### May 13, 2019 \[Hard\] Climb Staircase Problem
 ---
 > **Question:** There exists a staircase with N steps, and you can climb up either 1 or 2 steps at a time.
 Given N, write a function that **PRINT** out all possible unique ways you can climb the staircase.
 The **ORDER** of the steps matters.
 >
-> For example, if N is 4, then there are 5 unique ways (accoding to May 5's question).
+> For example, if N is 4, X = {1, 2} then there are 5 unique ways.
 This time we print them out as the following:

 ```py
 1, 1, 1, 1